IronPDF vs Puppeteer Sharp: Complete C# PDF Library Comparison Guide

 Both libraries support JavaScript execution since they use Chrome-based rendering.
 IronPDF provides simple render delay options and the WaitFor class for timing control.
 Puppeteer Sharp offers more granular control with wait conditions and direct JavaScript execution capabilities.

-What are the licensing costs involved?
+What are the licensing costs for these libraries?

 IronPDF uses commercial licensing starting at $749 for a Lite license (1 developer, 1 project).
 Various tiers are available up to enterprise unlimited licensing.
 Puppeteer Sharp is completely free under the MIT license but lacks professional support and advanced features.

-Can I edit existing PDF documents?
+Can I edit existing PDF documents using these libraries?

 IronPDF offers extensive PDF editing capabilities including merging, splitting, adding watermarks, headers/footers, form filling, and page manipulation.
 Puppeteer Sharp only generates PDFs and requires additional libraries for any editing operations.